huggingface/text-embeddings-inference/docs/source/en/tei_cloud_run.md

 #### cURL

-To send a POST request to the TGI service using cURL, you can run the following command:
+To send a POST request to the TEI service using cURL, you can run the following command:

 ```bash
 curl $SERVICE_URL/v1/embeddigs \